Management Response

 Incorporate a clear understanding of root causes, structural barriers and social norms impeding WEE in the global WEE strategy and the Signature Initiatives Lead PPID / EE , support( ROs, COs, EVAW, CSD, Outcome 3 Leads ) 2023/12 Overdue-Initiated

-Include effective approaches to social norm change that accelerates WEE in the global guidance to support SP Outcome 3 (Social Norm Change) Lead PPID / EE , support( Outcome 3 Leads ) 2024/12 Not Initiated
+Include effective approaches to social norm change that accelerates WEE in the global guidance to support SP Outcome 3 (Social Norm Change) Lead PPID / EE , support( Outcome 3 Leads ) 2024/12 Overdue-Not Initiated

-Continue concerted efforts to challenge unequal power relations and discriminatory social norms through campaigns and advocacy, including through engagement of men and boys), and seek appropriate partnerships (e.g., with media and advocacy organizations) Lead PPID / EE , support( ROs, COs, EVAW, CSD, Outcome 3 Leads ) 2025/12 Ongoing
+Continue concerted efforts to challenge unequal power relations and discriminatory social norms through campaigns and advocacy, including through engagement of men and boys), and seek appropriate partnerships (e.g., with media and advocacy organizations) Lead PPID / EE , support( ROs, COs, EVAW, CSD, Outcome 3 Leads ) 2025/12 Initiated

-Strengthen data and M&E capacities within the EE section and collaborate further with R&D to support national statistical offices and relevant ministries with tools and guidance on the collection and use of disaggregated data and gender statistics (see Recommendations 1 and 4) Lead PPID / EE , support ( COs R&D, ROs) 2024/12 Not Initiated
+Strengthen data and M&E capacities within the EE section and collaborate further with R&D to support national statistical offices and relevant ministries with tools and guidance on the collection and use of disaggregated data and gender statistics (see Recommendations 1 and 4) Lead PPID / EE , support ( COs R&D, ROs) 2024/12 Overdue-Not Initiated

-Collect and share good practices and lessons learned on government and CSO monitoring of the effects of WEE laws/frameworks/policy changes on women’s lives and livelihoods through the communities of practice (see Recommendation 2) Lead PPID / EE , support ( COs , ROs) 2025/12 Ongoing
+Collect and share good practices and lessons learned on government and CSO monitoring of the effects of WEE laws/frameworks/policy changes on women’s lives and livelihoods through the communities of practice (see Recommendation 2) Lead PPID / EE , support ( COs , ROs) 2025/12 Initiated

 Recommendation: UN Women should refine and contextualize its approach and strategy towards leave no one behind and the inclusion of marginalized groups, as they relate to WEE.